 I loved reading schemes when I was at school.
 I especially liked primers, thick books that had a bit of everything in them: short stories, poems, pictures, puzzles, non-fiction and extracts from classics.
 I remember reading a chapter from Dicken's A Christmas Carol in our Year 4 primer.
-It was the bit where the Cratchit family are preparing their Christmas dinner.
-The smell of the pudding, I remember, was described as that 'of a wash house.'
-It made me want to read the whole book, which I did a couple of years later when I got a copy as a prize at the end of the summer term.
+It was the bit where the Cratchits are laying the table for Christmas dinner.
+The smell of the pudding steaming in the outhouse was described as that 'of a wash house.'
+It was such an intriguing description, it made me want to read the whole book, which I did a couple of years later when I got a copy as a prize at the end of the summer term.

 Sadly, no one produces or uses old-fashioned primers anymore but reading schemes are more exciting than ever, and I love writing for them whenever I am asked.
-My first two were for Harpercollins some twent years ago.
+My first two were for Harpercollins some twenty years ago.
 They were called HOP HOP KANGAROO and HIDE AND SEEK.
-The series is not in print anymore but I have just written another two for a new one, called Collins Big Cats.
-The titles are DINNER WITH A PIRATE and THE DOLPHIN KING.
-They'll be published in January 2012.
+The series is not in print anymore but I still keeping the books in a lot of schools.
+Recently I have started writing for the Collins Big Cats series which, in my humble opinion, is one of the best reading schemes out there.
+Here are my educational books in print:

 THE DOLPHIN KING